Types of Divorce

 An “uncontested” divorce requires that the parties agree to be divorced (or at least not to interfere with the other’s request for the divorce).
 Further (and this is a biggie), all marital property and support issues must have been resolved (or at least both parties must agree not to litigate them in the divorce court).
 You may demonstrate that you have resolved those issues in a written Property Settlement Agreement (a/k/a Separation Agreement).
 There are additional technical requirements that must be followed before the divorce can be made final, but the Property Settlement Agreement is the essence of an uncontested divorce

-A traditional “contested” divorce occurs when the parties cannot agree on some point (property division, alimony, custody, child support, division of debts or attorney’s fees), and ask the attorney to intervene.
+A traditional “contested” divorce occurs when the parties cannot agree on some point (property division, alimony, child custody, child support, division of debts or attorney’s fees), and ask the attorney to intervene.

 Yet another set of descriptive terms for divorce exists, and these describe the precise legal consequence of your divorce.
 The terms are in Latin